lmammino/iteration-protocols-workshop/03-iterator-protocol/README.md

 console.log(countdown.next())
 ```

-This example is perfectly equivalente to the previous one.
-The important part is that our iterator object exposes a `next()` method that comforms with the **iterator protocol**.
+This example is perfectly equivalent to the previous one.
+The important part is that our iterator object exposes a `next()` method that conforms with the **iterator protocol**.

 ## Iterators with generators